sisamiwe/knx-wire/doc/knx-dev-setup.md

     cd knx
     git checkout release
     cd ..\knx-common
-    git checkout beta
+    git checkout release
     cd ..\knx-logic
-    git checkout beta
+    git checkout release
     cd ..\knx-wire
-    git checkout beta
+    git checkout release
     code WireGateway.code-workspace

 Now a new instance of Visual Studio Code is started.
 You can close the other (previous) instance.

+There are 2 hardware versions of the WireGateway available from MASIFI.
+You can distinguish them by the processor board.
+If the processor (SAMD21) is directly on the mainboard, we have the zeroUSB-Version.
+If there is an additional board (ItyBitsyM0), we have the ItyBitsy-Version.

+**Please ensure always that the released version fits to your hardware!** To do this, do the following:
+Find the version of your hardware board (ItyBitsy or zeroUSB version).

+    In knx-wire, edit the file platformio.ini:
+    - there is a section prepared for zeroUSB-Version ; select correct hardware to compile for
+            ; the following 2 lines are for board=zeroUSB
+            -D SERIAL_DEBUG=SerialUSB
+            -D BOARD_MASIFI_ONEWIRE
+            ; the following 2 lines are for board=adafruit_itsybitsy_m0
+            ; -D SERIAL_DEBUG=Serial
+            ; -D BOARD_MASIFI_ONEWIRE_ITSYBITSY_M0
+    - if you have the ItsyBitsy version, you have to change it to ; select correct hardware to compile for
+            ; the following 2 lines are for board=zeroUSB
+            ; -D SERIAL_DEBUG=SerialUSB
+            ; -D BOARD_MASIFI_ONEWIRE
+            ; the following 2 lines are for board=adafruit_itsybitsy_m0
+            -D SERIAL_DEBUG=Serial
+            -D BOARD_MASIFI_ONEWIRE_ITSYBITSY_M0

+With this firmware you get watchdog-support.
+      With the setting
+            -D WATCHDOG
+      the watchdog functionality is enabled.
+The default is ;-D WATCHDOG
+      which disables watchdog functionality.

-Press Ctrl-Shift-B, select the "**Build PlatformIO** knx-wire" build task and press enter.
+Press Ctrl-Shift-B, select the "**Build PlatformIO** knx-sensor" build task and press enter.

 Now the compiler starts, this may take a while, there will be many yellow warnings, they can be ignored.

 At the end, there should be a message like

     Linking .pio\build\build\firmware.elf
+    Building .pio\build\build\firmware.bin
     Checking size .pio\build\build\firmware.elf
     Advanced Memory Usage is available via "PlatformIO Home > Project Inspect"
-    RAM:   [==        ]  23.7% (used 7780 bytes from 32768 bytes)
+    RAM:   [==        ]  22.0% (used 7216 bytes from 32768 bytes)
-    Flash: [=====     ]  49.3% (used 129364 bytes from 262144 bytes)
+    Flash: [======    ]  55.7% (used 145892 bytes from 262144 bytes)
-    Building .pio\build\build\firmware.bin
     ============================ [SUCCESS] Took 34.60 seconds ======

-Now you successfully build the beta Firmware for the WireGateway, containing a ETS configurable knx stack, a logic module with 80 logic channels and a one wire module for up to 90 one wire sensors.
+Now you successfully build the Firmware for the WireGateway, containing a ETS configurable knx stack, a logic module with 80 logic channels, a one wire module for up to 90 one wire sensors.

 Precompiled firmware versions are not released anymore, you have always to compile your own.

 ## How to upload the Firmware to your Hardware

 Connect your device via USB to your PC.

+Open (again) the file knx-wire/src/WireGateway.cpp

 Press Ctrl-Shift-B, select "**Upload USB** knx-wire" build task and press enter.